 By giving buyers the option to pay for purchases with interest free credit, more customers are convinced to part with their cash.
 After all, nobody likes being kept awake by money worries!
 DivideBuy’s interest free credit solution integrates easily with your website to provide fast and secure credit decisions for customers who need to spread the cost of their shopping.

-Consumers often search online for free shipping codes before ordering and abandon their basket in the meantime.
-While some will wait until a free or discounted delivery code is released before placing their order.
-Giving customers the option to spread the total cost of an order, including delivery, reduces cart abandonment.
+Consumers often search online for free shipping codes before ordering, and abandon their basket in the meantime.
+Some may wait until a free or discounted delivery code is released before placing their order.
+Giving customers the option to spread the total cost of an order (including the delivery fee) reduces cart abandonment.
 Many POS finance providers don’t allow shipping costs to be included in their credit agreement – but you can do with this DivideBuy.

 If a customer wants to place an order, forcing them to complete a complex registration process before they can check out creates a barrier to those all-important sales.
 A complex registration process is often a source of frustration for shoppers who just want you to take their money!